 Your worksheet should look as follows (notice all sales below $10,000 are highlighted differently).

 Note: Read the paper Stephen Few (a great resource when it comes to dashboard design) wrote on color/data-ink ratio.

 - Make sure your visualization allows users to accurately compare values.
 If packed bubbles or a word chart make it difficult to accurately compare values, consider a scatter plot or a map to show data in a way that makes it easy to compare values.

-In the worksheet below packed bubbles are used to display sales by product.
-This way of visualizing the data has an undesirable “data-to-ink ratio” and it is really hard to accurately compare the sales of the different products.
+In the worksheet below, packed bubbles are used to display sales by product.
+This way of visualizing data has an undesirable data-to-ink ratio.
+It is really hard to accurately compare the sales of the different products.

 The viz below displays the same information in a scatter plot.
 Note how much easier it is to identify outliers in this visualization.
 In addition, further details like product category can be put on color to convey more information.

 To sum it all up, Tableau dashboard creation is part art and part science.
 Use both sides of your brain when creating your dashboards.
 Vizzes are about more than simply presenting the numbers in your reports; they are about effective use of graphical elements to enable insights and aha moments for your users.
 Adhering to these dashboard guidelines will help you design for beauty, impact and insight.
 Remember, the “best” dashboard is one that is used.

 *The Visual Display of Quantitative Information, Edward R. Tufte, Graphics Press, Cheshire CT, 1983, p.93